johnivanpuayap/100-days-of-code/Day 20/README.md

-# Day 20: Completing the Snake Game Project
+# Day 20: Snake Game Project Part 2

 ## Reflection
   Today marks a significant milestone as I am already on Day 20 of my 100 Days of Code Challenge.
 It's been an exciting journey so far, filled with learning and progress.
 As part of today's challenge, I focused on finishing the Snake Game Project.